-Hal gives us a calls on the party to do better and pick a team that can win
+Hal Hooberman calls on the Labour Party to do better and pick a team that can win

 It may not, directly, be a vote-winner - internally or externally - but the Labour Party needs to once again promote competence over loyalty.
 A bold statement, I know.
 The restoration of Shadow Cabinet elections may be one way of doing this.